Hawaii 529 Plan And College Savings Options

 Qualified distributions from an Hawaii and non-Hawaii 529 plan are tax-free.

-Hawaii does not conform with Federal law in regards to using a 529 plan for K-12 tuition.
+Hawaii does not conform with Federal law in regard to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

 Hawaii does not conform with Federal law for using a 529 plan for student loans.

 Non-Qualified Distributions Taxes, Penalties, Recapture